Kingston Fossil Plant coal fly ash slurry spill: Response from TVA and government officials

 The day after the spill, TVA released a statement acknowledging the spill and apologizing for its damage to nearby homes.
-TVA spokesman Gil Francis Jr. said that the TVA was "taking steps to stabilize runoff from this incident."
+Francis said that the TVA was "taking steps to stabilize runoff from this incident."
 Residents and environmental groups expressed concern that the fly ash slurry could become more dangerous once it dried out.
 On January 1, 2009, the TVA disseminated a fact sheet stating that the ash is "not hazardous."

-Tennessee governor Phil Bredesen toured the spill site on December 31, 2008.
-The U.S. Senate Environment and Public Works Committee, which oversees the TVA, held a hearing on January 8 to examine the disaster.
-Environmental activist Erin Brockovich visited the site on January 8, 2009, and spoke with residents affected by the spill.
+Tennessee Governor Phil Bredesen toured the spill site on December 31.
+The United States Senate Committee on Environment and Public Works, which oversees the TVA, held a hearing on January 8 to examine the disaster.
+Dr. Stephen Anderson Smith, Executive Director of the Southern Alliance for Clean Energy, testified at the hearing calling for stricter regulation of coal ash, more TVA oversight, and better long-range planning for TVA.
+Environmental activist Erin Brockovich visited the site on January 8 and spoke with residents affected by the spill.